Odilhao/pulpcon-2023/slides.md

 - Help us during branch for Katello
 - Not build from one older version to one new version
-  - Try to keep up to date with Pulp and branch when necessary for Pulp
+  - Try to keep up to date with Pulp and branch when necessary for Katello
 - Test new releases with Katello development
   - Help identifying possible regression and blockers
 - Automation!
 Automation!
 Automation